Z23599848/OS-coursework/journal/week1.md

 Using a dedicated Linux workstation ensures environmental consistency with the server, isolates coursework tooling from the host system, and enables realistic client–server interaction within VirtualBox.

-* The following commands document host-side VM provisioning for reproducibility; they are not part of the assessed server configuration.
+*The following commands document host-side VM provisioning for reproducibility and are not part of the assessed server configuration.*
-Run in Powershell (run as administrator)

 ###  Install **VirtualBox 7.0.14 (stable)**